SVF-tools/WebSVF/README.md

 3. Tap "TARGET REPORT" button to get the report
     <img src='https://github.com/SVF-tools/WebSVF/blob/master/docs/report.png?raw=true' width='720'/>

+### **Multi-User on Cloud** ###

+To get started with WebSVF, simply signup on our [website]( https://svf-tools.github.io/WebSVF/#/) and get a code space with all the required SVF tools preinstalled.

+This feature is still on beta and you might face issues while using it.
+We might already be aware about the issue and have started working on it.
+Please check our [known issues](#) section for further info

+1. Click on Log in  which will take you to the Login/Signup Page
+2. If you do not have an account with us, you can signup to get your own personalised code space with all the Web SVF tools pre-installed

+If you want to run the WebApp locally, you will need to follow the [Guide](https://github.com/SVF-tools/WebSVF/wiki/Developer-Guide-%7C%7C-Running-WebSVF-WebApp-locally) here.

 ## **Developer Guide** ##
 ### **[Local Development Web Server](https://github.com/SVF-tools/WebSVF/wiki/Developer-Guide-%7C%7C-Local-Development-Web-Server)** ###
 ### **[AWS Setup Using ECS](https://github.com/SVF-tools/WebSVF/wiki/Developer-Guide-%7C%7C-AWS-Setup-Using-ECS)** ###